 - We are not aware of a commonly-used non-diminiutive word for bunny, other than Hase (and that's arguably not the word for bunny).
 German Wikipedia reports Kanin as an archaic term still in use among furriers.
 There are more terms, like Kanickel, Karnickel, Künglein, and Chinigl, but they all appear to have a diminutive tacked onto them and may also be obsolete anyway.

-- Apart from, say Watership Down, show me any bunny who is not worthy of a cutifier.
+- Apart from Watership Down and Donnie Darko, show me any bunny who is not worthy of a cutifier.